 Q. Can I set up a booth at the Spring Gem, Mineral & Fossil Show?

 Q. Are there other mineral or gem clubs in the USA?

 Absolutely!
 Consult the websites of the American Federation of Mineralogical Societies (AFMS) or the Eastern Federation of Mineralogical & Lapidary Societies (EFMLS) for extensive national and regional information.

 Q. Where can I take formal mineralogy, geology or lapidary courses?

 Although you will certainly learn a lot by being a member of a mineral or gem club by attending meetings and hearing lectures, you may want a more extensive and structured educational experience.
-You might talk to OCMS members in person at any meeting to get some advice.
+The EFMLS has a program called Wildacres.
+Wildacres is held twice a year in North Carolina.
+Click here for wildacres information. ( please note: you must be a member of a gem or mineral club that is a member of the EFMLS in order to attend wildacres).
+You might talk to OCMS members in person at any meeting to get some advice regarding lapidary courses.
 You should also consult the websites of local universities or colleges to see what they have available in these fields.
 Formal lapidary courses seem to be currently unavailable within the borders of Orange County, New York.